micmejia/bible-dump/AMPC/Revelation/Rev 1.md

 ###### 5

-And from Jesus Christ the faithful _and_ trustworthy Witness, the Firstborn of the dead [first to be brought back to life] and the Prince (Ruler) of the kings of the earth.
-To Him Who ever loves us and has once [for all] loosed _and_ freed us from our sins by His own blood,
+And from Jesus Christ the faithful and trustworthy Witness, the Firstborn of the dead [first to be brought back to life] and the Prince (Ruler) of the kings of the earth.
+To Him Who ever loves us and has once [for all] loosed and freed us from our sins by His own blood,

 ###### 6

-And formed us into a kingdom (a royal race), priests to His God and Father--to Him be the glory and the power _and_ the majesty and the dominion throughout the ages _and_ forever and ever.
+And formed us into a kingdom (a royal race), priests to His God and Father--to Him be the glory and the power and the majesty and the dominion throughout the ages and forever and ever.
 Amen (so be it).

 ###### 7

-Behold, He is coming with the clouds, and every eye will see Him, even those who pierced Him; and all the tribes of the earth shall gaze upon Him _and_ beat their breasts _and_ mourn _and_ lament over Him.
+Behold, He is coming with the clouds, and every eye will see Him, even those who pierced Him; and all the tribes of the earth shall gaze upon Him and beat their breasts and mourn and lament over Him.
 Even so [must it be].
 Amen (so be it).

 ###### 8

-I am the Alpha and the Omega, _the Beginning and the End_, says the Lord God, He Who is and Who was and Who is to come, the Almighty (the Ruler of all).
+I am the Alpha and the Omega, the Beginning and the End, says the Lord God, He Who is and Who was and Who is to come, the Almighty (the Ruler of all).

 ###### 9

-I, John, your brother and companion (sharer and participator) with you in the tribulation and kingdom and patient endurance [which are] in Jesus _Christ_, was on the isle called Patmos, [banished] on account of [my witnessing to] the Word of God and the testimony (the proof, the evidence) for Jesus _Christ_.
+I, John, your brother and companion (sharer and participator) with you in the tribulation and kingdom and patient endurance [which are] in Jesus Christ, was on the isle called Patmos, [banished] on account of [my witnessing to] the Word of God and the testimony (the proof, the evidence) for Jesus Christ.

 ###### 10